D. Y. Patil: Educational institutions

-Political career
+Political and public service career

 Patil was elected to the Kolhapur Municipal Council as a Congress candidate in 1957 and remained in office until 1962.
 He was the member of the Maharashtra Vidhan Sabha from 1967-78.
 In both the 1967 and 1972 elections, he was elected from Panhala Vidhan Sabha constituency.
 He was appointed the Governor of Tripura state on 21 November 2009 and took the oath of office and secrecy on 27 November 2009.
 He was appointed the Governor of Bihar on 9 March 2012.